fatemeh-shahrabi/fatemeh-shahrabi/README.md

 ## About Me

-Motivated student developer with experience in building modern Laravel-based web applications, designing AI-powered tools, and contributing to real-world startup projects.
-Passionate about writing clean, maintainable code and solving meaningful problems through technology.
+Motivated student with hands-on experience in web development, AI tools, and startup environments.
+Skilled in Laravel, Python, and C++, with a strong foundation in teamwork, problem-solving, and innovation.
+Passionate about entrepreneurship, hackathons, and impactful tech initiatives.

 ---